witek3100/chatAGH/README.md

 </pre>

 # Project status and next steps
-HharAGH is currently on early stage of development, therefore bugs are expected and amount of functionalities is limited, now only to creating new, one time chats.
+ChatAGH is currently on early stage of development, therefore bugs are expected and amount of functionalities is limited, now only to creating new, one time chats.
 Next steps involves:
  - Expanding web app (among others by adding accouts funcionality, to allow users store and return to their chats),
  - Imporoving chatting by broading knowledge sources and enhancing chatbot itself (prompts, model params etc.).
  - Fixing bugs and lot of smaller changes.